richyyun/Plex/README.md

 I recommend setting it up for at least overseer so you can use its request function while on the go by just opening up a browser.
 On phones you can also save a website as an app.

 #### Webhooks
 One final thing I set up is a way for me to be notified when there is an event on one of the services.
-There are some
+There are some Docker containers that work to do so, but I've found it to be the easiest to work with webhooks on a Discord server.
+You simply make a new Discord channel, create a webhook, and copy paste into the services you would like reporting.

 ## Troubleshooting
+This seems all easy but I ran into a lot of roadblocks that I had to work around to get everything to actually work.
+Of those, here are the main difficulties I faced.
 ### Permissions

 ### Network

 ### Hardware transcoding